psychedelicious/lifelike/README.md

 - Speed up and slow down the automaton (via the delay between iterations):
   - Minimum speed = delay of 1 second
   - Maximum speed = no delay => as fast as your computer can go, limited by CPU and browser framerate - usually maxing at 60fps
+  - Chromium browsers and Safari seem to do run noticeably faster than Firefox and manage garbage collection better, reducing stutters.
 - Toggle translate mode off and on
   - In translate mode, can click and drag the grid to translate it.
 You can translate while the automaton is running.
   - When wrapping is enabled, the grid wraps around the edges as you'd expect.